 Adam S. Kanter, MD, joined the faculty of the Department of Neurosurgery in January of 2008 as director of the department’s minimally invasive spine program.

 Dr. Kanter performed his undergraduate work at the University of Massachusetts in Amherst, graduating with Cum Laude honors.
 He obtained his master’s degree from Boston University and his medical degree from the University of Vermont in 2001.
 Dr. Kanter then completed his neurosurgical residency at the University of Virginia in 2007.
-He completed subspecialty fellowship training in minimally invasive spine surgery at the University of California in San Francisco and Auckland City Hospital in Auckland, New Zealand.
+He completed subspecialty fellowship training in minimally invasive spine surgery at the University of California, San Francisco and Auckland City Hospital in Auckland, New Zealand.

 Dr. Kanter is board certified in neurological surgery and was promoted to professor in 2021.
 He was named chief of spine services in 2014 and continues to push the surgical envelope in minimally invasive spine procedures utilizing many of the innovative portals that he has helped to develop.

 Dr. Kanter is principal investigator in several research studies evaluating the use of stem cell derived biologics to induce spinal fusion.
 His research focuses on patient derived clinical outcome measures, specifically appraising the utility of minimally invasive and lateral access surgical corridors.